mehulagg/gitlab/doc/install/openshift_and_gitlab/index.md

 Sometimes though, you may encounter some issues, like OpenShift not running when booting up the VM.
-The web UI may not responding or you may see issues when trying to login with `oc`, like:
+The web UI may not responding or you may see issues when trying to log in with `oc`, like:

 ```plaintext
 The connection to the server 10.2.2.2:8443 was refused - did you specify the right host or port?